Edmund Heines: Political career

 After the war, Heines became involved in the Freikorps movement.
-From 1919 to December, 1922, Heines served as leader of a unit in Freikorps Roßbach that fought in West Prussia and the Baltic States under Gerhard Roßbach.
+From 1919 to December, 1922, Heines served as leader of a unit in Freikorps Roßbach, which fought in West Prussia and the Baltic States under Gerhard Roßbach.
 In March 1920, Heines participated in the Kapp Putsch, and relocated to the Mecklenburg-Pomerania area after the coup's failure like most participating Freikorps Roßbach members.
 In July 1920, Heines was involved in the murder of Willi Schmidt, a 20-year-old farm worker who allegedly wanted to reveal hidden arms caches of the Freikorps.
 Heines returned to Munich following Schmidt's murder, and in 1922 became Führer of the Munich Ortsgruppe, the local Freikorps Roßbach group.
 In December 1922, Heines became Member #78 of the National Socialist German Workers' Party (NSDAP), and transferred the Ortsgruppe to the Sturmabteilung (SA), the paramilitary wing of the party.
 Heines was appointed leader of the Second Battalion in the Munich SA Regiment and soon became one of the SA's leading members.
 In November 1923, Heines was one of two thousand Nazis that participated in the Beer Hall Putsch, being assigned to take the Hotel Vierjahreszeiten.
 Heines was sentenced to 15 months imprisonment for his part in the failed coup d'etat and was held, together in the same cell with Adolf Hitler, at Landsberg Prison.
 Heines was released prematurely in September 1924 while the SA and NSDAP were both still banned, taking over the leadership of the Second Battalion of the Munich Frontbann Regiment until 1925 when he joined the re-legalized SA and NSDAP.
 From 1925 to August 1926, Heines was federal director of the Schilljugend, a right-wing youth organization founded by Gerhard Roßbach now affiliated with the SA and NSDAP.
 In 1926, Heines enrolled in Erlangen University to study law, and became a Standartenführer of the SA.